 4. Judge Jackson Dismissed Two Lawsuits Against the Office of Personnel Management Over Massive Data Breaches

 Another high-profile case Judge Jackson presided over involved the Office of Personnel Management.
-The federal office announced in 2015 that it had been the victim of a cyberattack.
+Federal officials announced in 2015 that it had been the victim of a cyberattack.
 An estimated 22 million people’s personal information had been compromised in the data breach.

 Judge Jackson ruled on the side of the government and dismissed two cases, one of which was filed by a government employee.
 The second was a class-action lawsuit.
 She argued that the plaintiffs did not prove that they had suffered actual harm due to the breach.